torch-core/tep-vault-standard/tep-vault.md

 - **Admin Security Risks**: Even with multisig admins, timelock upgrades, and third-party monitoring to prevent illicit contract updates, there remains inherent risk in upgradable vaults.
 Beyond fully disabling code upgrades, no 100% foolproof method exists to eliminate compromise risks, particularly in a dynamic DeFi environment.
 How can protocols further harden against this without sacrificing maintainability?
 This ties into Drawbacks' notification security concerns and invites exploration in implementations.

-These questions do not affect the core standard but provide opportunities for refinement based on real-world usage.

 ## Future Possibilities

 TEP-4626 establishes a solid foundation for TON vaults, with potential for evolution as the ecosystem advances.
 The following extensions build on the current design: